cawfree/react-search-props/README.md

 searchPropsByName(
   ref, // PropTypes.element.isRequired,
   inSearchOf, // PropTypes.string (defaults to 'onPress'),
-); // 1d array of implemented values
+);
 ```

+And returns an array of the accumulated values.
+That's it.

 ## 🚀 Getting Started